reichlab/reichlab.github.io/_posts/2015-11-02-lauer-astmh-presentation.md

 #### Slide 27: 2015 predictions to date

 This graph shows the observed case counts of 2015 as of October 22nd as black bars and our predictions for each time point as green lines.
 From our experience with reporting delays, we know that all of the cases will increase between now and April 2016.
 Thus far, 2015 has been a more regular dengue season than 2014.
 In October, we started to receive a large number of reported cases for Bangkok in July and August.
-While our model generally predicts that 2015 will have fewer cases than 2013, the large uncertainty about Bangkok allows a slim possibility for 2015 to surpass that season.
+While our model generally predicts that 2015 will have fewer cases than 2013, the large uncertainty about Bangkok allows a possibility for 2015 to surpass that season.

 #### Slide 28: Central achievements